stav888/project_4_Stav/README.md

 - ✅ Real-time model training status
 - ✅ Disabled predict button when no model trained
 - ✅ Toast notifications for all operations
+- ✅ Models persist - no need to retrain on login

 ### Clean Code Architecture
 - ✅ Simple, maintainable FastAPI structure